Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Geometric setup for gauge theories with corners

 \section{Geometric setup for gauge theories with corners}

-This section is dedicated to the introduction of the basic objects underpinning the symplectic geometry of a field theory with local---or, \emph{gauge}---symmetries.

-We start by considering a manifold $\Sigma$ (possibly with boundary).
-We define the field content of our theory as the space $\X$ of sections $\phi$ of some finite dimensional fibre bundle $E\to \Sigma$.
-The manifold $\Sigma$ is sometimes thought of as a codimension-1 hypersurface in some (spacetime) manifold $M$.
-Most often it will be spacelike, but our formalism can be applied to examples in which it is null or not equipped with a metric at all.
-Physically, $\Sigma$ may represent a region inside an initial-value surface, or Cauchy surface.
-Crucially, we will allow $\Sigma$ to possess nontrivial boundaries, $\partial\Sigma\neq\emptyset$, which we call \emph{corners}.
+We start by considering a connected, compact manifold $\Sigma$, thought of as a codimension-1 submanifold in some (spacetime) manifold $M$.
+In typical applications $M$ is endowed with a Lorentzian metric and $\Sigma$ is spacelike, but our formalism can be applied to examples where $\Sigma$ is null \cite{RielloSchiavinanull} or cases where $M$ is not equipped with a metric at all (Section \ref{sec:ex-ChernSimons}).
+Physically, $\Sigma$ may represent a region inside an initial-value, or Cauchy, surface.
+Crucially, we will allow $\Sigma$ to possess nontrivial boundaries, $\partial\Sigma\neq\emptyset$.

+We call the embedded sumbanifold $\pp\Sigma\hookrightarrow \Sigma$ the \emph{corner}, a terminology justified by the scenario where $\Sigma$ is a connected component of the boundary of a manifold with corners $M$ such that $\pp\Sigma$ is a component of the (true) corner of $M$.

-We assume that $\X$ comes equipped with a local symplectic density $\bom$ (Definition \ref{def:locsymp}), and a compatible local action of a Lie group $\G$, with Lie algebra $\fG$ (Definitions \ref{def:localaction} and \ref{def:LocLieAlg}): in physical parlance, these are the ``gauge transformations'' acting on the fields in $\X$.
+We define the space of fields of our theory as the space $\X\doteq\Gamma(\Sigma,E)$ of sections of some finite dimensional fibre bundle $E\to \Sigma$.
+We further assume that $\X$ comes equipped with a local symplectic density $\bom$ (Definition \ref{def:locsymp}), and a compatible local action of a Lie group $\G$ with Lie algebra $\fG$ (Definitions \ref{def:localaction} and \ref{def:LocLieAlg}): in physical parlance, these are the ``gauge transformations'' acting on the fields in $\X$.

-To ensure the compatibility of the local symplectic structure $\bom$ and of the $\G$-action on $(\X,\bom)$ even in the presence of corners, we will revisit the definitions of Hamiltonian action and momentum map, and thus introduce the main notion for this work: \emph{locally Hamiltonian $\G$-spaces}.

-The ``local'' characterization refers to the fact that the Hamiltonian flow equation which defines what we call a \emph{local momentum form} in Definition \ref{def:Ham+mommaps} will be required to hold locally, i.e.\ at the level of local forms over $\Sigma\times\X$.
-In other words, in a locally Hamiltonian $\G$-space, $\G$ and $\bom$ must be mutually compatible \emph{point-wise} over $\Sigma$.
-Not to exclude relevant examples, such as Chern--Simons theory, locally Hamiltonian $\G$-spaces will be allowed to feature ``corner cocycles'' encoding the potential breakdown of the equivariance of the local momentum map at $\partial \Sigma$.
-A failure of equivariance in the bulk would instead hinder the closure of the constraint algebra, obstructing reduction.
-We will therefore exclude the presence of ``bulk cocycles'' (Assumption \ref{assA:equiv}).
-This is further justified by the fact that our examples come from the Covariant/Canonical Phase Space construction (Appendix \ref{app:covariant}), which ensures the equivariance of $\bHo$ (Remark \ref{rmk:mucovariance}).

-Finally, notice that the formalism of local forms will naturally lead us to consider the space $\A\doteq \X\times\fG$, which is where our momentum forms assume the interpretation of (auxiliary) local Lagrangians.